Fares are calculated at either an adult or concession rate and based on the number of zones you travel through during your journey.

 In South East Queensland, the zones start from zone 1 in the Brisbane CBD.
 The Cairns CBD is within a special zone, zone 20.
 Travel to or from Cairns zone 20 is treated as an additional zone.

 In Mackay the maximum number of zones you can travel is 12.
+In Toowoomba the maximum number of zones you can travel is 11.

 - If you are travelling between Ipswich (zone 3) and Fortitude Valley (zone 1), you would pay a 3-zone fare because you are travelling in zones 3, 2 and 1, which is (3-1)+1 = 3 zones.